-Performance is assessed against pre-determined operational performance indicators relevant to each employee as determined by the Directors of PIML and ratified by the Nomination & Remuneration Committee.
+Performance is assessed against pre-determined operational performance indicators relevant to each employee as determined by the Directors of the Platinum consolidated entity and ratified by the Nomination & Remuneration Committee.
 These performance indicators take into account the responsibilities, skill and experience of each employee and their contribution during the year.